 Good hair gives us a good feeling – everyone knows that.
 And yet, few people consider the relationship between mental health and hair.
-Many mental health conditions can cause thinning or unhealthy hair, forming a cycle of damage to self-esteem that may seem difficult to escape.
-This four-part blog series focuses on four mental health conditions as they impact your hair, and what can be done to help.
+Many mental health conditions coincide with thinning or unhealthy hair, including stress, anxiety, eating disorders, and depression.

 Can depression cause hair loss?

 Some anti-depressant medication, such as Prozac, can cause thinning hair as a side-effect .
 Thinning hair also frequently has a negative effect on mood.
 People with thinning hair may experience damage to their self-esteem; feel less physically attractive or less sexually desirable; or feel confronted by the body’s ageing process, over which they may feel they have little control.
 All this can contribute to low mood, anxiety, and worry.